 Clean out any containers that have been used for growing veg and store them away ready for the spring growing season.

-Test your soils pH balance
+Test your Soils pH Balance

 Measure the pH of your soil with a home test kit - it's useful to know the pH for new borders so you can choose plants that are suited to your type of soil and mean your plants will thrive and put on a good display.